 The following illustration shows the logical components of the ViewDS XACML framework.
-The framework is part of the core ViewDS product.
+The framework is part of the core ViewDS Directory product.

-The PDP and PEP are within the ViewDS Directory System Agent (DSA).
+Aside from the user interfaces, all components of the framework are within the ViewDS Directory System Agent (DSA) and database.

 The three data sets in the illustration are shown as separate components for the sake of clarity.
-The PAP's XACML policies, the PIP's user attributes, and the directory are all stored in the ViewDS database and can be managed through this application (the ViewDS Management Agent).
+The PAP's XACML policies, the PIP's user attributes, and the directory are all stored in the ViewDS database and can be managed through the ViewDS Management Agent.